vsrinivas/fuchsia/ctu_analysis.md

 The LLVM irc channel can also be helpful.

-## Magenta-specific analyses
+## Zircon-specific analyses

-Upstream Clang has been very receptive to receiving patches for Magenta-specific Clang checkers.
+Upstream Clang has been very receptive to receiving patches for Zircon-specific Clang checkers.
 The [MutexInInterruptContext](https://reviews.llvm.org/D27854) checker is one example (ported from an LLVM pass written by Farid Molazem Tabrizi), as are the [SpinLockChecker](https://reviews.llvm.org/D26340) and [MutexChecker](https://reviews.llvm.org/D26342).
 Potential reviewers for Clang checks are Devin Coughlin (from Apple), Artem Dergachev (on Aleksei Sidorin’s team at Samsung) and Anna Zaks (also at Apple).

-These checkers are typically *opt-in*, meaning that you need to pass a flag to the analyzer to enable them: something like `-analyzer-checker=optin.magenta.MutexInInterruptContext`.
+These checkers are typically *opt-in*, meaning that you need to pass a flag to the analyzer to enable them: something like `-analyzer-checker=optin.zircon.MutexInInterruptContext`.

 If those patches haven’t landed in Clang, you will need to apply them.
-To use them for analyzing Magenta with the [Ericsson wrapper scripts](#ericsson-wrapper-script), you should modify the [Fuchsia wrapper script](#fuchsia-wrapper-script) by adding the option `-e optin.magenta.MutexInInterruptContext` to the invocation of `xtu-analyze.py` at the end of the file.
+To use them for analyzing Zircon with the [Ericsson wrapper scripts](#ericsson-wrapper-script), you should modify the [Fuchsia wrapper script](#fuchsia-wrapper-script) by adding the option `-e optin.zircon.MutexInInterruptContext` to the invocation of `xtu-analyze.py` at the end of the file.
 The patch for `MutexInInterruptContext` has a test suite, which can be used as an example of what the analysis is capable of.

-# Progress on CTU support in Magenta
+# Progress on CTU support in Zircon

 ## Problems fixed in the AST importer

-The upstream CSA crashes on the vast majority of Magenta files.
+The upstream CSA crashes on the vast majority of Zircon files.
 This section describes some of the problems that Kareem Khazem encountered and their fixes.

-### Unsupported AST Nodes<a name="magenta-patches"></a>
+### Unsupported AST Nodes<a name="zircon-patches"></a>

-The Clang Static Analyzer is unable to import a lot of Magenta code, due to not having implemented support for importing certain kinds of AST nodes.
+The Clang Static Analyzer is unable to import a lot of Zircon code, due to not having implemented support for importing certain kinds of AST nodes.
 Patches to support these nodes are listed here:

 <table>
   <tr>